twerlp/music-library-profiler/README.md

 # Music Library Profiler

-* Compiles information about your music library--namely BPM and the pitch class profile.
+* Compiles information about your music library--namely BPM and the harmonic pitch class profile.
 * Allows you to enter a song and find similar ones in your local library.

 ## Description

-Blahhh blahhh blahhh
+Placeholder

 ## Getting Started